victor0210/slim/docs/slimApi.md

 // get all state
 const state = store.getState()

-// To get the state value corresponding to the alias, you need to register the alias in advance, and return undefined if the alias does not exist. const username = store.getState('username')
+// To get the state value corresponding to the getter, you need to register the getter in advance, and return undefined if the getter does not exist. const username = store.getState('username')
 ```